DDS-P2/prompt2/README.md

 ## Setup
 - This explains how I configured the environment and is NOT necessary for use

-General steps I took to create this environment:
+- These commands are only if you want to know how this was made

 1. Create Local Git Server
 ```
 	$ git init